 EDN’s Encounter Brazil took place from 5th November to 9th November in Sao Paulo during the Festival Contemporaneo de Sao Paulo.
-Dance House Helsinki's director Matti Numminen, one of the 5 EDN members taking part in the visit, shares his impressions.
+Form's director Matti Numminen, one of the 5 EDN members taking part in the visit, shares his impressions.

 EDN’s Encounter Brazil took place from 5th November to 9th November in Sao Paulo during the Festival Contemporaneo de Sao Paulo.
-There were five representatives on behalf of EDN: Yvonne Kreuzmannova from Tanec Praha, Paul Johnson from Dance Ireland, Laurent Meheust from KLAP Maison pour la danse, José Laginha from DeVIR CAPa and Matti Numminen from Dance House Helsinki.
+There were five representatives on behalf of EDN: Yvonne Kreuzmannova from Tanec Praha, Paul Johnson from Dance Ireland, Laurent Meheust from KLAP Maison pour la danse, José Laginha from DeVIR CAPa and Matti Numminen from Form (formerly known as Dance House Helsinki).

 Encountering the dance scene: meeting artists and people who work with them

 For me, the idea of the encounter was to get an overview of a Brasilian (more specifically Sao Paolo’s) contemporary dance community, their artistic practice and of course get to know the local artists.
 The second purpose was to share our experiences of the network, especially the European Dance House Network.
 To achieve these goals, it was evident to meet a lot of artists and people who work with them.